onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 "this is healthy"
 https://www.google.com/search?q=this+is+healthy

+everyone should watch JRE #2210 with Calley Means & Casey Means - just ignore the political stuff regarding Trump & RFK - everything else should be heard by everyone

 > "The American Medical Association recommends rice to diabetics." - [Michael Guimarin](https://youtu.be/bGdWgdRA6G8?t=3304)

 > "Ultimately, health care fails the most basic test.
 It's not organized around the needs of the patient." - [Michael Porter](https://www.azquotes.com/quote/1225877)